henryubuntu/Data-Science/README.md

 All code organized, by henryubuntu.

-Do exercise 1 hour a day, eat healthy food, sleep well, have a clean environment, rest at least 1 day each week, etc.
+This plan is organized so you can exercise 1 hour a day, eat healthy food, sleep well, have a clean environment, rest at least 1 day each week, etc.

 In Liberty, is our Power.